Spanning Structures in Walker--Breaker Games: Concluding remarks

 \section{Concluding remarks}

 In this paper, we have shown that if we increase Walker's bias by just one, she can win both the Connectivity and the Hamilton Cycle game and moreover, the threshold bias in both games is of the same order of magnitude as in the corresponding Maker--Breaker games.
+By further analysing the constants obtained, the results for the $(2:b)$ Walker--Breaker Connectivity game and Hamilton Cycle game are closer to the results for their $(1:b)$ Maker--Breaker counterpart.

+It would be interesting to determine the order of the threshold bias for the $(a:b)$ Walker--Breaker Connectivity and Hamilton Cycle game when $a>2$.
+For $a = 2k$, $k \in \mathbb{N}$ we believe that the same techniques used for $(2:b)$ Walker--Breaker games could be applied, while for $a = 2k+1$, the task would be more challenging.
+The odd value of Walker's bias can be inconvenient for Walker in the cases when in some rounds she needs to reach some vertex and to stay positioned at that vertex in order to be prepared for her next move in the following round.

 \textbf{Analyzing other games.} Now that we know that Walker (as Maker) can make spanning structures of $K_n$ even when playing against Breaker whose bias is of the order of magnitude $n/\ln n$, we are curious to find out what happens in other games involving spanning structures.